Defense in Depth: PLC Security for Manufacturing and Critical Infrastructure

 Wrapping Up

-Adding these changes to your OT systems will add a bit of friction to the people who need access to manage them, it will also reduce the amount of risk involved by locking out people who shouldn’t be accessing them.
+Adding these changes to your OT systems will add a bit of friction to the people who need access to manage them, but it will also reduce the amount of risk involved by locking out people who shouldn’t be accessing them.